 - 1. Read the safety information that begins on page v, and "Installation guidelines" on page 6. - 2.
-Disconnect any cables from the switch before you remove the switch.
-Disconnecting these cables disrupts the network connection from the external port to any connected external devices.
-If you plan to replace the switch with another switch, you can use the existing cable, provided that it remains securely attached to the network.
+Disconnect any cables from the switch that you are removing.
+Removing these cables (especially an Ethernet cable) disrupts the network connection from the external Ethernet port to any connected external Ethernet devices.
+If you plan to replace the switch with another switch, you can use the existing Ethernet cable, provided that it remains securely attached to the Ethernet network.
 For additional information about cabling the switch, see "Cabling the switch and the SFP+ and QSFP+ modules" on page 13, the documentation that comes with the cables, and the optional network devices to which the cables have been connected. - 3.
 Pull the release latches out from the switch.
 The switch moves out of the bay approximately 0.6 cm (0.25 inch). - 4.
-Slide the switch out of the bay and set it aside in a static-free location. - 5.
+Slide the switch out of the bay and set it aside. - 5.
 Place either another switch or a filler module in the bay.
 Important: Complete this step within 1 minute.
-(For more information, see steps 9 and 10 on page 8.)
+(For more information, see steps 9 and 10 on page 8.) - 6.
+If you placed a filler module in the bay, continue with "Installing and removing SFP+ and QSFP+ modules" on page 10. - 7.
 If you placed a switch in the bay, reconnect the other cables that you disconnected.
 Attach any additional cables that are required by the switch.
 For additional information about cabling the switch, see "Cabling the switch and the SFP+ and QSFP+ modules" on page 13, the documentation that comes with the cables, and the optional network devices to which the cables have been connected.
 For the locations of the connectors on the IBM Flex System chassis, see the documentation that comes with the IBM Flex System chassis.
-Then, continue with "Installing and removing SFP+ and QSFP+ modules and DACs."
+Then, continue with "Installing and removing SFP+ and QSFP+ modules."

-Installing and removing SFP+ and QSFP+ modules and DACs
+Installing and removing SFP+ and QSFP+ modules

-The switch supports the 4/8/10 Gb small-form-factor pluggable (SFP+) module, the 1 Gb small-form-factor pluggable (SFP) module, and a QSFP+ module.
-The SFP+ , SFP, and QSFP+ modules are laser products that convert electrical signals to optical signals.
+The switch supports the 10 Gb small-form-factor pluggable (SFP+) module, the 1 Gb small-form-factor pluggable (SFP) module, and a QSFP+ module.
+The SFP+, SFP, and QSFP+ modules are laser products that convert electrical signals to optical signals.